How to Visit Sydney’s National Parks by Public Transport

 If you would like to do some hiking Royal National Park offers plenty of great walks from a few km to an overnight hike.
 There are also some great tour operators running day walks, like this guided hike by Sydney Nimble Tours if you prefer a guide to show you around.

-There is also a fabulous small group South Coast day trip if you don’t have a car but would like to experience the park and surrounding coastline.
+There is also a fun small group South Coast day trip if you don’t have a car but would like to experience the park and surrounding coastline.

-If you have a car, I recommend visiting Wattamolla, a beautiful and quiet beach (on weekdays), and the Royal National Park Visitor’s Centre at Audley.
+If you have a car, I recommend visiting Wattamolla, the beach is gorgeous but only quiet on weekdays and feel really remote.
+The Royal National Park Visitor’s Centre at Audley is also worth a visit.
 The Royal National Park also has its own waterfall, Curracurrong Falls, making a great day out.

 Lane Cove National Park